Czar (political term): Rationale

-Advantages cited for the creation of czar type posts include the ability to go outside of formal channels and find creative solutions for ad hoc problems, and an ability to involve a lot of government players in big issue decision-making, ultimately enabling a huge bureaucracy to begin moving in a new direction.
+Advantages cited for the creation of czar type posts include the ability to go outside of formal channels and find creative solutions for ad hoc problems, and an ability to involve a lot of government players in big issue decision-making, ultimately enabling a huge bureaucracy to move in a new direction.
 Problems can occur with getting all the parties to work together and with managing competing power centers.

-One explanation for use of the term is that while the American public rebels at terms like "king" and "dictator", associating them with King George III or fascist figures of World War II, the term "czar" is foreign, distant, and exotic enough to be acceptable.
-And the fact that czar positions are often created in times of perceived public crisis makes the public eager to see a strong figure making hard decisions that the existing political structure is unable to do.
-Another is that Americans of the era generally adopted exotic Asian words to denote those with great, and perhaps unchecked, power, with "mogul" and "tycoon" being instances in business contexts.
+One explanation for use of the term states that while the American public revolts at terms like "king" and "dictator", associating them with King George III or fascist figures of World War II, the term "czar" is foreign, distant, and exotic enough to be acceptable.
+Czar positions are often created in times of perceived public crisis which results in the public being eager to see a strong figure making hard decisions that the existing political structure is unable to do.
+Americans of the era generally adopted exotic Asian words to denote those with great, and perhaps unchecked, power, with the examples "mogul" and "tycoon" being used in business contexts.